dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 #### Optional Parameters

-In addition to the topology description, common array parameters can be defined in the secret to provide defaults when those parameters are not specified in the storage class.
-In the example above the SRP and service level are defaults for array 000000000001 so are no longer needed in the storage class definition.
-If the SRP is specified in the storage class then the storage class parameters will override the parameters in the secret.
+In addition to the topology description, common array parameters can be defined in the secret to provide defaults when those parameters are not specified in the StorageClass.
+In the example above the SRP and service level are defaults for array 000000000001 so are no longer needed in the StorageClass definition.
+If the SRP is specified in the StorageClass then the StorageClass parameters will override the parameters in the secret.

-The following parameters can be defined in the secret as defaults when not defined in the storage class.
-These parameters if specified in the storage class can override the values in the secret:
+The following parameters can be defined in the secret as defaults when not defined in the StorageClass.
+These parameters if specified in the StorageClass can override the values in the secret:

 {{<table "table table-striped table-bordered table-sm">}}
 |Parameter|Required|Default|Description|